diagram-codesprint/Web4AllHackathon2019/Jupyter.md

 * Your build is dependent on where it had been built.
 If you move directories you have to rebuild from scratch.

+* Once your locale 'jupyterlab' server is launched it should never be necessary to restart it.
+Reloading in the browser should be sufficient.